DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 SE = 1/(2√15) = 0.1291 = 12.91%

-A set of R commands will return the above value
+A set of R commands will return the above value.

 ```R
 Generate 1000 rows of trials with each row contain 1500 individual trials